butterflywaltz/BMW_Coding/Part1_ISTA.md

 7. If PSdZData version is newer or older than app version, go to download folder and under files_only_for_manual_install, double click AppCheckDisable_to_use_different_DBs.reg to import keys to enable mismatched app and database version
 8. The installation is complete and it should take about 380G spaces

+# Vehicle software upgrade
+## Choice of battery charger
+The whole process time varies by vehicle, some BMW owners reported 30-50min.
+My experience this time is around 30min for the programming part.
+But follow-on process can take some extra time, plus the panic after seen some errors.

+You may survive without a battery charger if you have 50%+ charged healthy battery.
+I think a battery charger with 12V 8A is largely enough, but I bought a Topdon Tornado30000 which has a supply mode for 12V which can go up to 30A, feels like an overkill in hindsight, the the product is nice so keeping it.

 ## Prepare to program vehicle
 1. Read the ISTA help file FIRST
 2. On laptop